HandanYenial/server/Documentation.md

 ### Step 6: Adding Items
 In the admin dashboard, go to "Content Manager" and click on "Create New Entry" to add new items to the website.
-Fill in the related fields as "name","shortDescription", "longDescription","price","image"(choose the images from the Media library) and "category".
+Fill in the related fields as "name", "shortDescription", "longDescription", "price", "image"(choose the images from the Media Library), and "category".
 ![createAnEntry1](https://github.com/HandanYenial/server/assets/88174651/b1a3595f-9919-4319-85a6-6f4c90187be2)

 ![createAnEntry2](https://github.com/HandanYenial/server/assets/88174651/4eb78eca-78f9-4c93-adbf-84724b7ef627)